-We appreciate your interest in attending the Energy Exchange 2019, and understand that limited travel and training budgets can present a challenge in obtaining approval to attend.
-To help with this, a customizable Letter of Justification for attendees and a Why Attend Energy Exchange Fact Sheet were developed.
+We appreciate your interest in attending the Energy Exchange and understand that limited travel and training budgets can present a challenge in obtaining approval to attend.
+To help with this, a customizable Letter of Justification for attendees and a Why Attend Energy Exchange Fact Sheet are available.

 By outlining the potential benefits and/or returns on your attendance investment, these justification resources offer a starting point for explaining the benefits of attending this event has for you as an attendee and also your larger organization.